meltano/meltano/docs/src/_concepts/python_virtual_environments.md

 ---
 # What are Python Virtual Environments

-Python Virtual Environments also known as a venv, are a way to allow a Python application access to specefic versions of the libraries that it needs.
-In the singer ecosystem you may need to install multiple Taps and Targets, which all of different dependencies.
-If any of those dependecies conflict with eachother you'd have a bad time without Virtual Envrionments.
+Python Virtual Environments, also known as a venv, are a way to allow a Python application access to specific versions of the libraries it needs to run properly.
+In the Singer ecosystem you may need to install multiple Taps and Targets, which all have different dependencies.
+If any of those dependecies wer in conflict with each other you would have a difficult development experience without Virtual Envrionments.

 Python has a great technical write up at [Virtual Environments and Packages](https://docs.python.org/3/tutorial/venv.html).

-We're going to focus on the Meltano use case for Virtual Environments which is use for a two main purposes
+We're going to focus on the Meltano use case for Virtual Environments which is use for a two main purposes:
-1. Installing Meltano in an isolated environment
+1. Installing Meltano
-1. Installing Plugins (Taps, Targets, Transformers, etc) in isolated environments
+1. Installing Plugins (Taps, Targets, Transformers, etc)

 # Why should I care about Virtual Environments?

-Ideally you don't have to to worry about Virtual Environments while using Meltano, we recommend using pipx to install meltano which manages creating venvs for you, see our [Installation Guide](../_guide/installation.md).
+Ideally, you don't have to to worry about Virtual Environments while using Meltano, we recommend using pipx to install Meltano which manages the creation of venvs for you.
+See our [Installation Guide](../_guide/installation.md) for more details.

-However, if you ever need to customize or build your own production pipeline (or do anything else) you may need to understand how to install Meltano in an isolated way so that you don't conflict dependecies with your own Operating System or other Python applications running on the same box
+However, if you ever need to customize or build your own production pipeline (or do anything else) you may need to understand how to install Meltano in an isolated way so that you don't have a conflict with dependecies within your own Operating System or other Python applications running on the same machine.

 # How do I use Virtual Environments?